git-pull/website/consulting/why-python.rst

 Ruby vs Python
 --------------

-Ruby is another in-demand language.

-To many, it's considered the most delightful to program.
+It's considered the most delightful to program in.
 I agree.

 The community is brilliant.
 And joyous.